-4.6 General Impact of Model Updates on Loss Estimates
+4.4 General Impact of Model Updates on Loss Estimates

-The general impact of model updates on gross insurable occurrence and aggregate losses are presented in tables available through the links below.
-These loss changes represent the percentage change in loss estimates calculated by the previous version of Touchstone Re [2020 (8.0)] as compared with those calculated by the current version of Touchstone Re [2021 (9.0)] for the model domain (Japan) and each prefecture.
+The general impact of model updates on gross insurable occurrence and aggregate losses is presented in tables available through the links below.
+These loss changes represent the percentage change in loss estimates calculated by the previous version of Touchstone [2020 (8.0)] as compared with those calculated by the current version of Touchstone [2021 (9.0)] for the model domain (Japan) and each prefecture.
 These losses do not include demand surge.
-In general, there is a decrease in residential losses and an increase in losses for the commercial/industrial, mutual, and auto lines of business.
-These changes are due to the vulnerability updates, the inclusion of additional loss-causing events, and the new AIR Industry Exposure Database for Japan.